Updated: May 12

 Journal Type No. 4: Visual Journaling | Similar to An Art Journal

-You might do better with visual journaling if you're more of an artistic person.
+You might do better with visual or art journaling if you're more of an artistic person.
 With this journaling technique, you choose a word or phrase to focus on, then create whatever art is inspired by those words.
-Feel free to use any medium - pencil, paint, or whatever else you like.
+Feel free to use any medium - pencil, paint, or whatever else you like in your art journal entries.

 Journal Type No. 5: Intuition Journaling | Write to Find Wisdom

-Intuition journaling reconnects you with your gut feelings.
+The intuition journaling practice reconnects you with your gut feelings.
 Write down a question that you're looking for an answer to, such as, “Should I change my career path?”.
 Then, look deep within to find a response.
 It might take some time and several pages to get there, but eventually, you reconnect with your intuition (after a few bullet points) and find an answer.

 Journal Type No. 6: Unsent Letter Journaling | Free Your Mind & Save Your Peace